The last month of the autumn,

 Rainfall

-In May, the rain falls for 17 days.
+In May, in Manaus, the rain falls for 17 days.
 Throughout May, 279mm (10.98") of precipitation is accumulated.
-Throughout the year, there are 160 rainfall days, and 2307mm (90.83") of precipitation is accumulated.
+In Manaus, during the entire year, the rain falls for 160 days and collects up to 2307mm (90.83") of precipitation.

 Daylight

-On the first day of May, sunrise is at 05:57 and sunset at 17:57.
+On the first day of May in Manaus, sunrise is at 05:57 and sunset at 17:57.
 On the last day of the month, sunrise is at 05:59 and sunset at 17:56 -04.

 Sunshine

-In May, the average sunshine in Manaus is 4.8h.
+The average sunshine in May is 4.8h.

 UV index